 How do I inject the insulin?

 Generally, you will want to inject insulin as the dog is eating her meal because it is critical that insulin be given with a meal.
-Here’s how:
+Some dogs need a second person to hold them steady initially.

-5) Withdraw the needle from your dog's skin.
-Immediately place the needle guard over the needle and place the used needle and syringe into a puncture-resistant container such as a sharps container.
-Some communities have strict rules about disposal of medical waste material so don't throw the needle and syringe into the garbage until you know if this is permissible.
+- Immediately and carefully place the uncapped needle and syringe into a puncture-resistant container such as a sharps container.
+Do not leave a needle and syringe anywhere it can injure your pet or yourself.
+Most communities have strict rules about disposal of medical waste material so do not throw the needle and syringe into the garbage until you know if this is permissible.
 It is usually preferable to take the used needles and syringes to your veterinary clinic or local pharmacy for disposal.

-6) Stroke and praise your dog to reward it for sitting quietly.
+- Stroke and praise your dog to reward him for sitting quietly.

 Should I sterilize the skin with alcohol before giving the injection?

-Do not swab the skin with alcohol to "sterilize" it.
+No, do not swab the skin with alcohol to 'sterilize' it.
 There are four reasons:

-4) If you have accidentally injected the insulin onto the surface of the skin, you will not know it.
-If you do not use alcohol and the skin or hair is wet following an injection, you will want to know that the injection was not done properly.
+- If you have accidentally injected the insulin onto the surface of the skin, you will not know it.
+If you do not use alcohol and the skin or hair is wet following an injection, you will know that the injection was not done properly.

 Although the above procedures may at first seem complicated and somewhat overwhelming, they will very quickly become second nature.
 Your dog will soon learn that once or twice each day it has to sit still for a few moments.
 In most cases, a reward of stroking results in a fully cooperative dog that eventually may not even need to be held.